Incrementis/Javascript-stack-trace-with-caller-/README.md

 WARNING:

-The files and the code posted here contains recursive functions.
+The file "stack.js" contains a recursive function which will, if activated, shut down your browser

-Please use it with caution and only if you know what you are doing.
+Please use the project with caution and only if you know what you are doing.